Zarda Recipe (Sweet Rice) - Yummy Traditional

 zarda recipe

-Bring water to a boil then add soaked rice into the boiling water and let it cook once it is fully cooked drain them out of the strainer
+Bring water to a boil, then add the soaked rice into the boiling water and let it cook.
+Once it is fully cooked, drain it out of the strainer.r

 zarda rice

-Take another pot and add ghee, I keep the quantity of ghee and half of the sugar if you want more glossy rice then can be increased the measurement of the ghee
+Take another pot and add ghee.
+I keep the quantity of ghee and half of the sugar.
+If you want more glossy rice, then can be increased the measurement of the ghee can be increased.e

 meetha chawal recipe